-Yet the well-informed Poles were perfectly aware that it was only as a political weapon, not from any sentimental attachment to their country, that they could hope for the restoration of their nationality from the avowed enemy of patriots and patriotism, and the general destroyer of inde-VOL. 11.
+Yet the well-informed Poles were perfectly aware that it was only as a political weapon, not from any sentimental attachment to their country, that they could hope for the restoration of their nationality from the avowed enemy of patriots and patriotism, and the general destroyer of independence.

-pendence.
 Where was the freedom of the second republic of Venice, first created, then sold by France?
 Where were the Dutch, Cisalpine, Ligurian, and Swiss republics, which Napoleon had guaranteed at the treaty of Lunéville?
-His mode of dealing with patriotic enthusiasm was illustrated by his conduct in Spain, where a gallant people his allies had been driven by French treachery to sustain a desperate struggle for their "Belliard is too weak," he writes to Joseph; existence. "with the Spaniards you must be severe.
+His mode of dealing with patriotic enthusiasm was illustrated by his conduct in Spain, where a gallant people his allies had been driven by French treachery to sustain a desperate struggle for their existence.
+"Belliard is too weak," he writes to Joseph; "with the Spaniards you must be severe.
 I have arrested and shot fifteen of them here: order thirty to be arrested at Madrid.
 When they are treated with gentleness this canaille thinks itself invulnerable.
 When some are hanged they begin to be disgusted with the game, and become humble and submissive as they ought to be."
 Again (January 12th, 1808): "You must hang at Madrid twenty of the plus mauvais sujets.
 To-morrow I shall hang seventeen.
 If they do not rid Madrid of 100 of them, they will have done nothing.
 Of these 100, hang or shoot twelve or fifteen, and send the rest to the galleys.
 I have only had peace in France and restored confidence to wealthy people by arresting 200 firebrands, and sending them to the colonies.
-From that moment the temper of the capital changed as with a breath.
+From that moment the temper of the capital changed as with a breath. . . . .
 The canaille only love and esteem those whom they fear."
 Such being his feeling for democrats, whose country he had seized and wished to divide without any of the provocation Poland had formerly given to Russia, why should she have supposed that she was a sole exception, and that his heart was particularly moved by her national wrongs?
 When he wished to excite the French people against Russia and Prussia in 1806, he stated in the Moniteur that the partition of Poland was the greatest crime of modern times, and in November of the same year he had said to the deputies of Polish Prussia, headed by Xavier Dialynski, "When I shall see 30,000 or 40,000 armed Poles, I shall proclaim your independence at Warsaw, and when it comes from me it will be unassailable."
-These and many more had shed their blood in the French service ; yet in that same campaign he had sent word to Austria, who possessed one of their capitals. that he did not wish to entrench on Austrian Poland.
-He had been at war with the three partitioning Powers, but their dismembered portions were still as far from being united as of of.
+These and many more had shed their blood in the French service; yet in that same campaign he had sent word to Austria, who possessed one of their capitals. that he did not wish to entrench on Austrian Poland.
+He had been at war with the three partitioning Powers, but their dismembered portions were still as far from being united as before.
+He now told them that until Russia was humiliated he was powerless as regarded their country; and the war with Russia assumed in their eyes the aspect of a war for independence.